Real Madrid to face Manchester City in UEFA Women's Champions League round two

 While Madrid have prestige to their name, in reality this is the first time their recently formed women's team will enter European competition, making former semi-finalists City the favourites to reach the group stage.

-Among the other notable ties is Juventus - who will host the final at Allianz Stadium in Turin - take on Albanian champions Vllaznia.
+Among the other notable ties, Juventus - who will host the final at Allianz Stadium in Turin - take on Albanian champions Vllaznia.

 Draw in full